nabenabe0928/mfhpo-simulator/README.md

 Our wrapper assumes that none of the workers will not die and any additional workers will not be added after the initialization.
 Therefore, if any workers die, our current wrapper hangs and keeps warning except we provide `max_waiting_time` for the instantiation.
-We are not sure if we will support any additional workers after the initialization yet.
 Furthermore, our package **cannot be run on Windows OS** because the Python module `fcntl` is not supported on Windows OS.
 Although our package supports MacOS, it is advisable to use Linux system.